Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

 Its international business is significantly smaller than Starbucks and behind Costa as well.

-The company is well known for its reward scheme which entitles consumers to a free coffee after 9 stamps.
+The company is well known for its rewards program, which entitles consumers to a free coffee after nine stamps.

 A stamp is collected every time a customer buys a coffee in the store.